Paying Off Debt

 The theory is pretty simple.
 Putting it into practice is harder.
 Heck, if it were easy, we’d all be rich and slim.
 But losing weight and shedding debts are both absolutely possible if you put your mind to it, stick to it, and don’t beat yourself up if you fall short of perfection.

 - Yes, you’re going to have to make changes.
 If you keep on doing the same old stuff, and spending the same old money, you’re not going to shift those debts and may even add to them.

 - No, it doesn’t have to be forever.
 Give yourself a deadline, work at it whenever you can, and look forward to reintroducing some stuff when you’ve shed the debt.
 Just don’t go straight back to all your old habits, or you’ll end up right back in the same position.

 - Ditch the regrets.
-No point crying over spilt milk or spent money.
+No point crying over spilled milk or spent money.
 Give yourself permission to make a fresh start.

 - Make it manageable.
-I’m not recommending moving into a cardboard box and living on smart price noodles.
-Crash diets don’t work in the long term, and extreme money-saving tends to send people spiralling off into a spending spree afterwards too.
+I’m not recommending moving into a cardboard box and living on smart-price noodles.
+Crash diets don’t work in the long term, and extreme money-saving tends to send people spiraling off into a spending spree afterward too.